ukaea/UDA/docs/client_installation.md

 There are a number of client wrappers which provide an UDA interface in different programming languages, such as Python and C++, often with a more user-friendly, object-oriented layer over the basic C-API.

-In general the underlying UDA client library must be fully built and then any number of additional language wrappers can be built on-top.
+In general, the underlying UDA client library must be fully built and then any number of additional language wrappers can be built on-top.
 With the exception on the python wrapper, building any additional wrappers is completely handled by the project CMake configuration.
 It's worth noting, however, that pre-built Docker images or python wheels may already be available for your platform.